 AWPAG works to:

 AWPAG meetings are held in private.
-Dates of AWPAG meetings for 2021 and minutes from previous meetings are available from the AWPAG meetings page.
+Dates of AWPAG meetings for this year and minutes from previous meetings are available from the AWPAG meetings page.

 All AWPAG members have to complete a Declaration of Interest form every year and before taking part in any AWPAG meeting.